Instagrammable Connecticut: Flower Towns Last Updated: March 2022

 It’s no secret that Connecticut has stunning scenery at all times of the year.
 When springtime rolls around, a handful of towns throughout the state overflow with vibrant-colored flowers and plants.
-Although we’re all staying safe at home, we hope these pictures give you a bit of the experience of walking amongst the beautiful blossoms.
+Here are a few stunning flower towns to snap the perfect photo.

 With our Instagrammable Connecticut series, we’re inviting Instagrammers to share their eye-catching pictures!
 Check back often for new topics.
 If you have some photos to share, tag your photos with #CTvisit!